M-Line Trolley: 754 - Betty

+4614 - Margaret

 Toronto was once the largest operator of PCCs in the world with 745 cars.
 Eventually only nineteen Toronto PCCs remained and these were used on only one route — the 509 Harbourfront.
 The Toronto PCC era ended on December 8, 1995, when the last such cars ran on that line.
 These PCCs were built in 1951 by CC&F (A8 Class) and extensively rebuilt by the TTC in the early 1990s (as A15 Class), making them the equivalent of almost brand-new streetcars.
 Not wanting to see these last PCCs scrapped, John Landrum helped Tom Twigge, a Toronto Transit Commission employee, form a coalition of trolley museums to save the remaining cars from being scrapped and find new homes for them.
 MATA bought two cars, 4613 and 4614.
 4614 was refit with a left side door and put in service in 2019.
 No. 4613 still awaits modification and restoration.